 Students who are unable to select housing at room selection are automatically placed on the housing wait list in lottery number order.
 Students who did not sign up for room selection but wish to live on-campus will be added to the end of the wait list on a first-come, first-serve basis.
 Students status on the wait list will be confirmed soon after room selection through email.
-We will begin to contact students to offer them housing towards the end of May.
+We will begin to contact students to offer them housing after May 1.
 You may remove yourself from the wait list or decline housing offered to you without financial penalty at any time.
 While housing is not guaranteed to juniors and seniors on the wait list, in past years, every student on the wait list has always been offered a space on-campus.

 Can transfer students receive housing through room selection?

 Yes, transfer students who live on-campus and off-campus can participate in room selection.
 Transfer students will be counted as rising juniors or seniors, depending on their class standing.
 They will receive a random lottery number between 1001 and 3000.